Guide dogs for children and young people

 - How to ensure the dog is relieved regularly and how to maintain hygiene routines

 - Supporting and maintaining the dog’s willingness and confidence during the performance of the guiding role

-- How to deal with situations specific to the individual e.g. school lessons
+- How to deal with situations specific to you, such as school lessons

 - Health and safety guidance and good practice as applicable

 What support will I get after training?

-Guide Dogs continues to provide aftercare once a partnership has completed training.
-This can take the form of routine visits, which are more frequent after initial training, or requested visits from parents, school or the individual, where the need for extra practice or training has been identified.
+You won’t be on your own after you complete training.
+We’ll provide aftercare in the form of routine visits – which are more frequent after initial training – or requested visits from parents, school or you, where there’s a need for extra practice or training.

-Instructors offer continued support until they are confident the individual can travel independently.
-At this point, supervision gradually reduces.
+Our instructors offer continued support until they are confident you can travel independently.
+From this point on, supervision gradually reduces.

 Information for parents